hubmannj/NWTK-Cheatsheet/Cisco.md

 ### Dijkstra-Alghorythm

-The Alghorythm calculate the shortest path with the lowest path-costs to the DST.
+The algorithm calculate the shortest path with the lowest path-costs to the DST.
+This algorithm is the heart of OSPF.
+To understand Djikstra, a basic knowledge about graph theory is needed.

 ### LSA´s